ISEL-DEETC/RAPITest/README.md

 <!-- CONTACT -->
 ## Contact and Acknowledgements

-This project was developed as part of a partnership between the Lisbon City council and Lisbon School of Engineering
+This project was developed as part of a partnership between the Lisbon City council (CML) and Lisbon School of Engineering (ISEL)

 Duarte Felício  - A42197@alunos.isel.pt